mehulagg/gitlab/doc/development/documentation/index.md

    `gitlab-runner`, `omnibus-gitlab` or `charts`), depending on the location of the file that's being moved, renamed, or removed.
 1. To move or rename the documentation file, create a new file with the new name or location, but don't delete the existing documentation file.
-To remove the existing file and set up a redirect, go to the next step.
 1. In the to-be-redirected documentation file, add the redirect code for `/help`.
 Use the following template exactly, and only change the links and date.
 Use relative paths and `.md` for a redirect to another docs page.
 Use